-The Claremont School of Theology offers a Doctor of Philosophy in Practical Theology with two areas of concentration: Education and Formation or Spiritual Care and Counseling.
-Students applying to the Ph.D. in Practical Theology must have completed either a Master of Divinity degree or a master's degree (ideally, in their chosen area of concentration, e.g., a master's degree in Spiritual Care, Counseling, Religious Education, etc.).
-The Ph.D. in Practical Theology is a 48-credit degree.
+CST offers a Doctor of Philosophy in Practical Theology with two areas of concentration: Education and Formation or Spiritual Care and Counseling.
+Students applying to the PhD in Practical Theology must have completed either a Master of Divinity degree or a master's degree (ideally, in their chosen area of concentration, e.g., a master's degree in Spiritual Care, Counseling, Religious Education, etc.).
+The PhD in Practical Theology is a 48-credit degree.
 Both concentrations require examinations in modern research languages, qualifying examinations, and the completion of a dissertation.
 Requirements regarding English competency examinations, course requirements, language/research tools, and field work are outlined below.